 The community involvement plans developed for each City department shall implement policies and practices consistent with the following principles:

-Improve and expand inclusive outreach and engagement, as well as the creation of equitable representative systems and tools that are more reflective of, and accessible to, communities throughout The City of Seattle.
+Improve and expand inclusive outreach and engagement, as well as the achievement of equitable representative systems and tools that are reflective of, and accessible to, communities throughout The City of Seattle.

 Create well-designed, responsive, and culturally relevant public involvement plans.